 - You may catch all of the rodents in your home, but they still keep coming back!
 This will happen if you do not find and seal up all of the places where they are getting in.
 You could kill all the rodents inside your home but new rodents could keep coming in.
 It is an endless cycle.

 - You may purchase top-of-the-line rodent traps and bait them with the best cheese, but not catch a single rodent.
 Catching rodents takes special knowledge of their habits and behaviors.
 Rodents often avoid things that have a human smell, and even if they do approach the trap, they are adept at stealing bait without setting it off.
 It can be maddening!
-It is also important to know the right baits to use and where to place traps.
+It is also important to have a knowledge of effective rodent control methods and know the right baits to use and where to place traps.

-The Best Rodent Protection: Los Angeles County Rodent Control
+The Best Rodent Protection For Los Angeles County

-If you need help with rodents, it is important to partner with a pest professional, first thing, before you waste time, effort, and money on DIY products and strategies that fail to get all the rodents.
+If you need help with rodents, it is important to partner with a pest professional for proven pest control solutions in Los Angeles first thing, before you waste time, effort, and money on DIY products and strategies that fail to get all the rodents.
 A professional will evaluate exterior attractants, seal entry points that are an issue, and put down tamper-resistant traps to cull rodent populations.
-A professional knows rodent behaviors and habits as well as the best baits to use and just where to place traps.
+The professionals also know rodent behaviors and habits as well as the best baits to use and just where to place traps.

-If you live in Los Angeles County and you're having issues with rodents, contact HomeShield Pest Control.
+If you live in Los Angeles County and you're having issues with rodents, contact HomeShield Pest Control for rodent control and exclusion services.
 Our licensed pest professionals will evaluate your home and put in place what is needed to get your home rodent-free and to keep it that way.
 Reach out to us today to get started with our rodent control service.
 We can help!